Social work and its many rewarding destinations

 Singapore – scratching at the shine, teaching human development, and adoption

 In Singapore, I completed my master’s degree in social work while waiting to adopt our fourth child.
 This family extension came about from voluntary work I had been involved in that basically matched expats to charities, where they could give their time to helping others.
 Singapore is much more than glitzy shopping centers.
-It doesn’t take much digging, or many stops on the subway to discover poverty, discrimination, mental illness and people isolated and unwell in tiny flats or homeless.
+It doesn’t take much digging, or many stops on the subway to discover poverty, discrimination, mental illness, and people isolated and unwell in tiny flats or homeless.
 I agreed to teach a social work course on human development for the local campus of an Australian university.
 All students worked full time and attended the course in the evenings.
-Issues of race, culture and religion guided how they felt about many issues, which was something I had not been fully aware of previously.
+Issues of race, culture, and religion guided how they felt about many issues, which was something I had not been fully aware of previously.
 For example, one student told me he couldn’t work with a gay person because his religion didn’t accept homosexuality.
 On a similar note, when we applied to adopt a child from local child protection services, I became aware of a system of private adoption agencies that catered to people seeking babies without connections to local people, yet wanted a child of specific race origins.
 Naturally, this is only one side of the story.
 I was happy to meet many adopting parents who were delighted to be allocated any child who needed a family.
 As such, I helped run support groups for adoptive parents that focused on issues related to developing attachments with their children, something that can be problematic but is definitely treatable.

 After a few years, we moved to the Netherlands.
 By this stage, my own father was showing signs of vascular dementia.
 We were very close and I could see the changes during our Skype calls.
 With a young family, I was restricted in my ability to travel to Australia to spend time with him in person.
-I did arrive a few days after he sustained a massive stroke that left him in hospital where he died 6 months later.
-During the years of his decline before the final stroke, I wrote a book “Parental Guidance – Long Distance Care for Aging Parents” – that was a culmination of all my knowledge and experience of the healthcare system, and that offered some guidelines to remaining engaged in the care of a declining parent, when you don’t live close to them.
-My goal was to give family members the skills to connect with the doctors and healthcare staff in hospitals, residential and community health workers, and other family members – to advocate for their parent when they are unable to do this for themselves.
+I did arrive a few days after he sustained a massive stroke that left him in the hospital where he died 6 months later.
+During the years of his decline before the final stroke, I wrote a book “Parental Guidance – Long Distance Care for Aging Parents” – that was a culmination of all my knowledge and experience of the healthcare system, and that offered some guidelines to remaining engaged in the care of a declining parent when you don’t live close to them.
+My goal was to give family members the skills to connect with the doctors and healthcare staff in hospitals, residential and community health workers, and other family members – to advocate for their parents when they are unable to do this for themselves.
 As it turns out, COVID-19 has extended the need for these skills.

 Finally, I now live in Prague.
 I no longer work as a social worker but continue to feel enraged by inequality, racially-based discrimination, underfunded healthcare services for the elderly, and the lack of a cure for all mental illnesses especially dementia.
 I miss making a difference.
-What I have taken away from my time as a social worker is a strong understanding of systems, a forced patience completing government forms and dealing with public servants, a solution-focused approach to life problems, and a love of unravelling the thoughts of people working with misfunctioning brains.
+What I have taken away from my time as a social worker is a strong understanding of systems, forced patience completing government forms and dealing with public servants, a solution-focused approach to life problems, and a love of unraveling the thoughts of people working with misfunctioning brains.